This is a first-hand account of alcoholism and its hopelessness as seen through the eyes of Eugene Standingbear.

 On chilly winter evenings, winos in Los Angeles were preoccupied by two things: a place to sleep and a “blanket,” or bottle of wine to be sipped all night for warmth.

 One night Eugene was with a friend who knew some good sleeping spots, but they were usually crowded.
 They entered an alley and found a sheet of corrugated metal leaning against the wall.
-Pulling the metal aside, they crawled through a hole in the wall into a narrow tunnel about 4 feet high and 4 feet wide.
+Pulling the metal aside, they crawled through a hole in the wall into a narrow tunnel about 4 feet square.
 A number of men had already moved into the narrow tunnel for the night and had to crowd together more tightly to make room.
 Before long more people showed up, and the queue got tighter and tighter.
 The only exit was blocked now… which worried Eugene.

 Steam pipes ran through the tunnel, keeping it so warm that some of the men had removed their shirts.
 Eugene heard an occasional glig-lig-lig-lig-lig as buddies passed their bottles back and forth and drank a few swallows.
 The floor was covered with old newspapers, and the air wreaked of cigarette smoke and urine.
 The cave flashed brightly every so often as nearly all of the winos were lighting cigarettes, smoking and tossing their matches and butts carelessly onto the paper.
 It occurred to Eugene that if there were a fire, only a couple of guys would make it out alive.

 Eugene and his buddy passed the blanket all night, and fortunately there was no fire.